birchb1024/frangipanni/README.md

 May 17 00:36:15 localhost sudo: pam_unix(sudo:session): session closed for user root
 ```

 By skipping the date/time component of the lines, and specifying `-counts` we can see a breakdown of the `sudo` commands used and how many occurred.
-By placing the date/time data at the end of the input lines we alse get a breakdown of the commands by time of day.
+By placing the date/time data at the end of the input lines we alse get a breakdown of the commands by hour of day.

 ```
 $ sudo cat /var/log/auth.log | grep sudo | \